chrisschuerz/SWAT-R-Workshop/README.md

 #> Type 'q()' to quit R.
 ```

 The real strenght of *R* is the large number of packages that are easily accesible from CRAN and that provide code solutions to most of the programming and data analysis problems you probably can think of :).
-To install an *R* package from CRAN you simply execute the function `r install.package("name_of_the_package")`.
+To install an *R* package from CRAN you simply execute the function `install.package("name_of_the_package")`.
 During this short workshop we require functionality of various different *R* packages.
 Please copy the following lines of code in to the console of Rstudio (the window that shows: `>`) and press enter to run each line of code.

 ``` r
 install.packages(c("devtools", "tidyverse", "lhs", "hydroGOF", "sensitivity", "fast")